5 easy steps to waste less food

 Make smoothies

 Have any fruit that’s past its sell-by date?
 Peel and pop into a blender with a couple of bananas, low-fat plain yoghurt, a dash of milk and a drizzle of honey for a get-up-and-go smoothie.
+If you have some leftover coconut milk - you can also add these to smoothies.
 Other tasty (and good for you) smoothie additions to try: a handful of your favourite nuts, a few tablespoons of peanut butter, chia seeds soaked in coconut milk, rolled oats and granola.

 Make meaty broths